Recommendations on how to travel without quitting your job. See 10+ ways to explore the world without giving up your work.

 11. Working overtime and accruing hours to use for holidays

 It is possible to travel to the world and work full time – I’m a walking example of it.
 But you need to sacrifice a bit too and make travel your priority.
 Check if your work allows working over hours and instead of receiving payment for the additional time ask for the extra days off.
-If it works – you’re on a winning position!
-It’s really not too difficult to get these 8 extra hours and you will be seen by others as a hard worker who is not afraid of any additional tasks to do.
+If it works – you’re in a winning position!
+It’s not difficult to get these eight hours.
+Then you will be seen by others as a hard worker who is not afraid of any additional tasks to do.

 I’ve been doing this for years and, even if it’s not always easy (I mean who likes waking up at 3 am or returning home at midnight and that happened too) you will never hear me complaining as every extra hour spent working means an extra hour for me to travel.
 And after a while, you will get used to the new routine and you won’t see it as much of a challenge.